RohanSreerama5/ChiaCoinFarmingSetupAWS/README.md

 4) Now you are logged into EC2 instance.
 5) Run `sudo fdisk /dev/nvme0n1`
 6) This will launch the fdisk utility program.
 Type `p` to see existing partition table.
 Now, type `n` to create a new partition.
 Choose `primary`.
 Then, click enter thru the next steps till it says `Last sector`.
-For `Last sector`, type `+100G` to give this partition `100 GB` space.
+For `Last sector`, type `+880G` to give this partition `880 GB` space.
-7) We will create one more partition which will store the rest of this server's storage in a partition.
-While staying in the `fdisk` utility program, type `n` and hit `enter` on keyboard (default options) for the all the options.
-Make you select `primary` for this partition as well.
+7) Continue to click enter through the rest of the steps till it's done.

 8) Now hit `p`.
 This should show a list of partitions.

 ```
-/dev/nvme0n1p1       Size: 100 GB
+/dev/nvme0n1p1       Size: 880 GB
-/dev/nvme01n1p1      Size: 768 GB
 ```

+9) Now type `w` to save changes and `q` to exit the fdisk program.

-10) Now format the partition to the `xfs` filesystem. <br />
+10) Format the partition to the `xfs` filesystem. <br />
 `sudo mkfs -t xfs /dev/nvme0n1p1`

 11) Now create a mount point for the partition. <br />